yaelatletl/-godot-gj-api-h/README.md

 * URLs are percent encoded
 * Use HTTPS communication with GameJolt API
 * Tested on Godot 3.0.6
+* One common singal on end of request
+* Many point of checking response

 **Installing**
 1. Download the repository